Boston Bruins: Ray Bourque era (1979–2000)

-The 1979–80 season saw a new head coach Fred Creighton, and also included a trade of goaltender Ron Grahame to the Los Angeles Kings for a first-round pick which was used to select Ray Bourque, one of the greatest defensemen of all-time and the face of the Bruins for over two decades.
-During this season, an incident between forward Mike Milbury and a fan at a New York Rangers game occurred when Milbury along with other Bruins players entered the stands to engage some of the fans.
+The 1979–80 season saw a new head coach Fred Creighton.
+It also included a trade of goaltender Ron Grahame to the Los Angeles Kings for a first-round pick, which was used to select Ray Bourque, one of the greatest defensemen of all-time and the face of the Bruins for over two decades.
+During this season, an incident between forward Mike Milbury and a fan at a New York Rangers game occurred when Milbury, along with other Bruins players, entered the stands to engage some of the fans.
 During the fray, Milbury managed to take off the shoe of a fan and slap him with the heel-end.
 The incident became known as the Shoe Incident.
 Creighton was fired with only 15 days remaining in the season due to poor chemistry with general manager Harry Sinden.
 Sinden hired former goaltender Gerry Cheevers as the next head coach.
 They had the league's best record in 1982–83 behind a Vezina Trophy-winning season from ex-Flyers goaltender Pete Peeters, but fell short of making the Stanley Cup Final.